The most recent general election was October 16, 2017.

 For women running for municipal office, Ready for Her offers tips to launch your campaign.

-If you are intending to run for your local school board, find relevant information here.
+If you are intending to run for your local school board, find relevant information at School Board trustee elections information.

-If you are a Government of Canada employee running as a candidate in a municipal election in Alberta, there are some obligations you should be aware of.
+If you are a Government of Canada employee running as a candidate in a municipal election in Alberta, you should be aware of some obligations.
+See I want to become a candidate for more information.

 - Pecuniary Interest for Municipal Councillors